Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Introduction

-Denote by $V(\tau)$ the irreducible highest weight module of weight $\tau\in P^+$ for the simple Lie algebra over $\nC$ with Weyl group $W_0$ .
-Then the character of $V(\la)$ is $\ss_\la$ and for all $\tau,\la\in P^+$ we have $\ss_\tau\ss_\la=\sum m_{\tau,\la}^\mu \ss_\mu$ where $m_{\tau,\la}^\mu$ is the multiplicity of $V(\mu)$ in the tensor product $V(\tau)\otimes V(\la)$.
-Computing the multiplicities $m_{\tau,\la}^\mu$ is one of the most basic question in representation theory of simple Lie algebras over $\nC$.
+Denote by $V(\tau)$ the irreducible highest weight module of weight $\tau\in P^+$ for the simple Lie algebra over $\nC$ with Weyl group $W_0$ and weight lattice $P$.
+Then the character of $V(\la)$ is $\sfs_\la$ and for all $\tau,\la\in P^+$ we have~$\sfs_\la\sfs_\tau=\sum m_{\la,\tau}^\mu \sfs_\mu$ where $m_{\tau,\la}^\mu$ is the multiplicity of $V(\mu)$ in the tensor product $V(\la)\otimes V(\tau)$.
+Computing the multiplicities $m_{\tau,\la}^\mu$ is one of the most basic question in representation theory of simple Lie algebras over~$\nC$.
 Littelmann showed \cite{Lit1} that such multiplicities can be determined by counting certain kind of paths in the weight lattice $P$ constrained to stay in the fundamental chamber.
-Later on, Lenart and Postnikov \cite{LP,LP2} showed that these multiplicities can be determined using admissible subsets associated to a fix reduced expression of $p_\tau\in W_e$.
-Their model can be viewed as a discrete counterpart of Littelmann paths model and they explicitely constructed a bijection between admissible susbets and Littelmann paths.
+Later on, Lenart and Postnikov \cite{LP,LP2} showed that these multiplicities can be determined using admissible subsets associated to a fix reduced expression of~$t_\tau\in W_e$.
+In \cite{LP} they used a geometric approach based on equivariant $K$-theory while in \cite{LP2} their approach is more axiomatic and is based on the fact that their model satisfies a set of axioms, introduced by Stembridge in~\cite{St:02}, that encode the combinatorics of Weyl characters.
+The model of Lenart and Postnikov can be viewed as a discrete counterpart of Littelmann paths model and they explicitly constructed a bijection between admissible subsets and Lakshmibai-Seshadri paths (which are certain kind of Littelmann paths).